dnsimple/dnsimple-support/content/articles/secondary-dns.md

 ---
-meta: This page provides information about secondary DNS configuration with DNSimple.
 title: Add a secondary DNS server to DNSimple
 excerpt: This page provides information about secondary DNS configuration with DNSimple.
 categories: